Ashanti Sizzles In Tight Ruched Miniskirt, Flaunts Thick Thighs

 In the snap, Ashanti rocked a white miniskirt that left little to the imagination.
 The skirt was crafted with ruched details that drew even more attention to her curves, stretched high on her waist, and left her thick thighs on full display.
 She paired the skirt with a white cropped jacket.
 The jacket had voluminous sleeves, a slight v-neck, and exposed a section of her toned stomach.

 She served up major attitude in the look, accessorized with a pair of retro-inspired sunglasses, and wore her hair down with some texture.
 She was strutting her stuff on the sidewalks of Los Angeles, California, and her followers loved the sassy snap.
 The picture received over 10,000 likes within less than an hour.
-While her latest snap wasn’t quite as sexy as some of her swimwear shots, as the outfit wasn’t as skimpy, she was still serving up some major sex appeal along with her attitude.
+While her latest snap wasn’t quite as sexy as some of her swimwear shots as the outfit wasn’t as skimpy, she was still serving up some major sex appeal along with her attitude.

 To accompany the shot, Ashanti added a caption asking when the video for her song “Pretty Little Thing” would be coming out.

-Her followers couldn’t stop themselves from complimenting her, and sang her praises in the comments section.
+Her followers couldn’t stop themselves from complimenting her and sang her praises in the comments section.

 “So beautiful Ashanti,” one fan said.